samsquire/ideas4/README.md

 Classes and methods only exist in the compiler.
 Even a stackframe is virtual.

-I kind of feel these are local Optimums that we have learned throughout history in computer science.
+I kind of feel these are local Optimums that we learned throughout history in computer science.

-There must be a better approach to structuring code and maximising interoperability and maintainability of code and minimising complexity.
+There must be a better approach to structuring code, maximising interoperability and maintainability of code and minimising complexity.
+Code communicates how something is done but not what it is trying to do.

 I think types are useful but they are not a panacea or silver bullet.